7 Facts from our African Ancestry Review

 African Ancestry markets two main products, one for each side of the family: the maternal DNA test and the paternal DNA test, both priced at $299.
 An African Ancestry test determines the present day country of origin within Africa and tribe (ethnic group).
 The test can trace back 500-2000 years.

 DNA results are sent back 8-12 weeks after the sample reception.

 Individuals also have the option to upload raw DNA data from other DNA testing providers.
 The genetic data must be a mitochondrial DNA sequence or a Y chromosome DNA sequence.
 This service costs $210 per lineage.

 Test results include a letter that lists percentages of DNA from each area of Africa.
 The results also cover useful information on countries of origin and ethnic tribes.

 The company also returns a list of tested genetic variants.
 However, this does not include the complete mtDNA or Y chromosome sequence.
-Instead, they decode only small regions containing genetic variants specific to certain African countries of origin/ethnic tribe.
+Instead, it decodes only small regions containing genetic variants specific to certain African countries of origin/ethnic tribes.

 Customers also receive a certificate of ancestry, a migration map, and a general explanation of results.
 There is also a digital copy of the guide to African history and cultures.

 Review of African Ancestry MatriClan Test Kit ($299)

-The MatriClan test kit can be used by both men and women.
+The MatriClan test kit can be taken by both men and women.
 The test analyzes mitochondrial DNA (mtDNA), which is inherited exclusively through the mother’s side. mtDNA remains the same through the maternal lineage (grandmother, great-grandmother, etc.).
 Therefore, these results can be shared with family members without the need of taking additional tests.

 If the results are Non-African, the company can only determine a broad area of origin.
 In these cases, European, Asian, Middle Eastern, or Indigenous American origin can be determined.